jonschlinkert/vertical-rhythm/README.md

 }
 ```

 Designed to be mostly framework agnostic, although the baseline styles for normalizing are borrowed from Bootstrap.
-This means `vertical-rhythm.less` will make a good drop-in component for Bootstrap, _but it can also be used standalone for any project_.
+This means `vertical-rhythm.{less,styl,sass,css}` will make a good drop-in component for Bootstrap, _but it can also be used standalone for any project_.

 ## How does this work?
-In **vertical-rhythm.less/css** you will find two sections:
+In **vertical-rhythm.{less,styl,sass,css}** you will find two sections:

 #### I. Typography Base
-If you use Bootstrap or Foundation, just get rid these base styles before you drop `vertical-rhythm.less` into your project.
+If you use Bootstrap or Foundation, just get rid these base styles before you drop `vertical-rhythm.{less,styl,sass,css}` into your project.
 This section is not strictly necessary for creating vertical rhythm, but they're a great starting point for any project.

 #### II.
 Vertical Rhythm